mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 # Deprecating the Chatters List API V1

-With V2 available we plan to deprecate the chatters list V1 API on 2018-12-10.
+With V2 available we plan to deprecate the chatters list V1 as soon as possible.
+We're closely monitor the use of these endpoints and we're actively reaching out to all parties we see who are still on the V1 API.

 ## What do I need to do?